mykmal/drab/README.md

 ## Running DREX

-To run DREX, submit the `scripts/run_drex.sh` shell script as a SLURM job with the appropriate flags.
+To run DREX, submit the `scripts/run_drex.sh` shell script as a SLURM job with the appropriate flags as shown below.
 For example, to test whether the expression of genes listed in the annotation file `all_genes.txt` is differentially regulated in tissues labeled as `Whole_Blood` and `Brain_Cortex`, run the command
 ```
 sbatch --export=TISSUE_A="Whole_Blood",TISSUE_B="Brain_Cortex",GENES="all_genes",DREX=$(pwd) scripts/run_drex.sh
 ```
 In practice, replace `Whole_Blood` and `Brain_Cortex` with the names of your desired tissues and `all_genes` with the name of your annotation file.

 The results will be saved to `output/Whole_Blood-Brain_Cortex-all_genes.txt`.
 (Here `Whole_Blood`, `Brain_Cortex`, and `all_genes` will be replaced with the tissue names and annotation file name you specified when running DREX.)
-This is a tab-separated, plain-text file without a header line.
+This is a tab-delimited, plain-text file without a header line.
 Each line contains information for a single gene, with the following fields:

 1. Gene name
 2. Gene ID (e.g. from ENSEMBL)